 - Uses a part of the accumulated pension fund each year, in particular, the tax-free cash amounts, for income purposes (this may create a highly tax-efficient income stream);

-- Remaining fund continue to be invested under pre-retirement rules for death benefits, which are more tax-efficient than post-crystallisation rules;
+- Remaining fund continues to be invested under pre-retirement rules for death benefits, which are more tax-efficient than post-crystallisation rules;

-- Can be conducted through sophisticated encashment processes or by breaking down the pension fund into a number of segments;
+- Conducted through sophisticated encashment processes or by breaking down the pension fund into a number of segments

 This process continues until your entire pension fund has been crystallised, and you may continue to make contributions to your plan to build up future pension income during this period.